banjito/Ereader/Marketing_Page.md

 *[Add your app screenshots here for marketing purposes]*

-## Why DarkReader?
+## Why TrueReader?

-In a world of cluttered, ad-filled reading apps, DarkReader offers something different: **simplicity**.
+In a world of cluttered, ad-filled reading apps, TrueReader offers something different: **simplicity**.

 We believe reading should be a pure, focused experience.
-That's why DarkReader:
+That's why TrueReader:
 - Has no distracting features
 - Doesn't collect your data
 - Doesn't show ads